siddharth-2925/Image-sharpening-kd/README.md

 - `Report-1.pdf` — Final report with methodology, results, and learnings

 ## Dataset
-Used: GoPro Deblurring Dataset and custom image dataset (20 in number) for sample purposes
+Used: 200 high-resolution (HR) samples sourced from the DIV2K dataset on Kaggle.

 ## How to Run
 Open the notebook in Google Colab  and run each cell in order.